Asian shares tick up U.S. data bolsters reopening hopes

 “Yes, inflation will overshoot in the short term but the Fed is cognizant of that risk and they are looking at a dual target of full employment and inflation.
 So that has made investors less concerned potentially about the pace of Fed tapering this year, focusing more on the pace of reopening this year (and ) leaving that concern about tapering for next year or beyond,” he said.

-MSCI's gauge of stocks across the globe (.MIWD00000PUS) was flat after setting a record intraday high and close on Tuesday.
-Its broadest index of Asia-Pacific shares outside Japan (.MIAPJ0000PUS) ticked 0.08% higher, and Japan's Nikkei (.N225) added 0.36%.
+MSCI’s gauge of stocks across the globe was flat after setting a record intraday high and close on Tuesday.
+Its broadest index of Asia-Pacific shares outside Japan ticked 0.08% higher, and Japan’s Nikkei added 0.36%.

 On Tuesday, U.S. stocks pared earlier gains following the ISM manufacturing data as investors mulled over the rebound and higher inflation.